Operational Safety Case (OSC) Services

 Additional Supporting Evidence

 When you commission us to help you with your OSC application, we go through a 5 step process which usually takes approximately 12 weeks from start to finish.
-We can simply provide you with some advice and tips if you choose own OSC, however most of our clients opt for our fully managed service which comprises of the following steps:
+We are happy to provide you with some advice and consultancy if you choose to write your own OSC, however most of our clients opt for our fully managed service which comprises of the following steps:

 The first stage of the OSC process is to run a one-to-one consultation with you.
 In this consultation we will talk through your requirements, your application and your organisation so that we understand you, your business, its policies and its needs.
 We will at this stage ask for all your current documentation and review it before progressing